mogest/simple_google_auth/README.md

     Welcome, <%= google_auth_data["email"] %>!

 Take a look at https://developers.google.com/accounts/docs/OAuth2Login#obtainuserinfo to find out more about the fields in the hash.

+## Refreshing tokens and offline mode

+By default simple_google_auth doesn't refresh doesn't check the expiry time on the credentials after they've been loaded from google the first time.
+This is less hassle if all you want is simple authentication for your site, but prevents you from using the credentials for other uses (eg. GCal integration) because the oauth tokens will expire and google won't accept them anymore.

+If you want the tokens to be refreshed when they expire then you need to add an extra line to your config.
+Doing so will ensure that your google auth tokens never get stale and allow you to use offline mode.

+    SimpleGoogleAuth.configure do |config|
+      config.refresh_stale_tokens = true
+    end

+Whenever the google_auth_data is requested in a controller it will first be checked to make sure it's not stale.
+If it is stale the tokens will be refreshed before being returned.

+If your users have already allowed your site access to a certain set of scopes google won't re-issue you a refresh_token automatically.
+You'll need to set an extra param in the request_parameters configuration hash to force google to send you the refresh token every time your users authenticate.

+    SimpleGoogleAuth.configure do |config|
+      config.refresh_stale_tokens = true
+      config.request_parameters.merge!({ approval_prompt: "force" })
+    end

+For more details on offline mode and approval_prompt refer to the google OAuth docs, as of writing you can find them #[here](https://developers.google.com/accounts/docs/OAuth2WebServer).

 ## Configuring